Overnight Oats In A Jar

 Pinterest Hidden Image

 Taking five minutes before bed to make these Overnight Oats In A Jar means you’ll have a nourishing breakfast ready on waking.
-It’s a choose your own adventure breakfast with the toppings too!
+It’s a choose your own adventure breakfast with the toppings too.
 Once the base is made, you can top them with anything you like.

-Ingredients You’ll Need To Make These Overnight Oats
+Ingredients – What You’ll Need To Make This Recipe

 • Oats – serve as the base for the recipe, providing a hearty and nutritious foundation.